mind-inria/hidimstat/README.rst

 =======

-HiDimStat plotting capabilities require Matplotlib (>= |MatplotlibMinVersion|).
+HiDimStat's plotting capabilities require Matplotlib (>= |MatplotlibMinVersion|).
-For running the examples Matplotlib >= |MatplotlibMinVersion| and seaborn >=
+To run the examples, Matplotlib >= |MatplotlibMinVersion| and seaborn >=
-|SeabornMinVersion| is required.
+|SeabornMinVersion| are required.

 User installation
 ^^^^^^^^^^^^^^^^^

 .. # Add the instruction for installation
   TODO add conda when it will be accessible

 HiDimStat can easily be installed via ``pip``.
 For more installation information, see the `installation instructions <https://hidimstat.github.io/dev/index.html#installation>`_.::

    pip install -U hidimstat

 Contribute
 ----------